 The Swiss authorities have jurisdiction to make adoption orders if the adopting person or spouse is resident in Switzerland.
-A revision of the Civil Code, effective since 1 January 2018, introduced more flexible rules on adoption.
-There are currently three methods of adoption: (i)

-joint adoption by spouses (but not registered partners), who are at least 28 years old and have shared a household for a minimum of three years; (ii) adoption by an individual who is at least 28 years old and is not married or living in a registered partnership; or (iii) adoption by a step-parent in a married couple, registered same-sex partnership or cohabiting relationship, in each case provided that the parenting couple has shared a household for a minimum of three years.
+There are currently three methods of adoption: (i) joint adoption by spouses (but not registered partners), who are at least 28 years old and have shared a household for a minimum of three years; (ii) adoption by an individual who is at least 28 years old and is not married or living in a registered partnership; or (iii) adoption by a step-parent in a married couple, registered same-sex partnership or cohabiting relationship, in each case provided that the parenting couple has shared a household for a minimum of three years.